-Compliance with Technology Use Policies – You are expected to comply with the terms of the Alverno College Technology Use Policies and to report violations of the policy to the appropriate College personnel.
+Compliance with Technology Use Policies – You are expected to comply with the terms of the Alverno College Technology Use Policies and to report violations of the policy to the appropriate College personnel (please refer to the last page).
 This policy applies when accessing the resources of other institutions through Alverno College.
 Other institutions may have more restrictive use policies and you must abide by those policies as well as the policies of Alverno College.

 Compliance with Alverno Library Policies - All Alverno students, faculty, and staff are issued library barcodes when they receive their college identification cards.
 By using your library barcode to borrow materials or to access electronic resources through the library web site or TOPCAT (the library’s online catalog) you agree to abide by the Alverno Library Circulation policies.
 You are responsible for all materials and equipment borrowed on your library barcode including any replacement costs and processing fees for lost or damaged items, or for any overdue fines for late materials or equipment.
 The borrower’s agreement covers any items borrowed from the Alverno Library, the Media Hub, any of the SWITCH libraries, or through Interlibrary Loan or Infopass transactions.
 In the event any legal action is taken, you agree to pay all reasonable collection costs, including attorney’s fees and other charges necessary for the collection of any amount not paid.
 For a detailed list of the Alverno Library Circulation policies please see https://www.alverno.edu/library/policies.php.

 Self-Identification - Identify yourself and your affiliation accurately in electronic and verbal communication.
 Concealing your identity or using the identity of others is fraudulent, irresponsible and a serious violation of this policy.